Sagarbisht509/Covid-19-Tracker/README.md

 # Covid-19-Tracker
-   Android application to provide real-time data of global COVID-19 patients
+   Android application to provide real-time data for all countries COVID-19 patients.

 ### Do :star: the repo if you like it!